radon-h2020/radon-defect-prediction-cli/docs/cli/train.md

 * ```path/to/report/model_report.json``` - the cross-validation report of model training.

-**Important!**
+!!! note "Important!"
     * Do not delete any of these files if you want to test new instances with the [```radon-defect-predictor predict```](https://radon-h2020.github.io/radon-defect-predictor/cli/predict/) using the trained model.
     * Make sure you create a distinct folder for each repository to avoid conflicts with existing models, features and reports.
       Use the same folder only if you are re-training a model.
 The new model will replace the existing one only if its *average precision* (a.k.a.
 AUC-PR) is higher than the one of the current model (present in *path/to/report/model_report.json*).

 ## Examples